GaneshKandu/KSlider/README.md

 	*/
 	height = 200;
 	/*
-	* distance is distance of image
+	* distance is distance of image from center of rotation */ distance = 200;
-	*/
-	distance = 200;
 	/*---------------------------------------------------------------*/